havenwood/xpool/README.md

 All XPool managed subprocesses define a signal handler for the SIGUSR1 signal.
 A unit of work should never define a signal handler for SIGUSR1 because that would overwrite the handler defined by XPool.
-SIGUSR2 might be a good second option because it is not used by XPool at all.
+SIGUSR2 is not caught by XPool and it could be a good second option.

 __INSTALL__